Juba–Nimule Road: Overview

 The Juba–Nimule Road is a major primary road connecting the capital to the neighboring countries of Uganda and Kenya.
 The road cuts down "travel time between Juba and Nimule from eight hours to less than three hours".
 In addition, it provides the most cost-effective and most efficient route to the Indian Ocean port city of Mombasa in Kenya.

 Upgrade to class II bitumen standard

 Between 2007 and 2017, the United States government, through the United States Agency for International Development (USAID), tarmacked this road, as a gift to the people of South Sudan.
 The work was divided into three phases.
 The engineering, procurement and construction (EPC) contractor was the Louis Berger Group.
 The EPC contractor then used its three subcontractors to implement the project: Eyat Roads and Bridges, Gulsan Insaat, and ANT Insaat.
-The road update was completed in 2012 and is reported to have cost USD 225 million to renovate and upgrade.
+The road update was completed in 2012 and is reported to have cost US$225 million to renovate and upgrade.